Learning Firmly Nonexpansive Operators: Introduction

 Another significant motivation for our work arises from the inherent infinite-dimensional nature of the set of nonexpansive operators.
 As a result, a possible approach to tackle this issue in practice is to discretize this set.
 For example, methodologies relying on neural networks approximate this space using a vast array of parameters.
 Consequently, several pertinent questions arise: how close is the discretized space to its continuous version?
 Is it possible to provide any density results?
 Does the solution of the discretized problem converge to that of its continuous counterpart?
 For instance, in \cite{pescterr2021}, authors were able to prove that the set of their introduced operators is dense in a subclass of maximal monotone operators.
-The latter is, up to date, the only work providing a density result in this flavor.
+To the best of our knowledge, the later work is the only one providing a density result in this flavor.